 It's all free.
-We will not be learning proprietary and expensive languages and interfaces.
+We will not tie you down to any proprietary and expensive languages and interfaces.
 Instead we will learn things that you can take with you right now and use on your next job without needing the chief financial officer to write a big check to get you started.
-You can run these tools at home or any place in the world (local laws allowing).
+You can run these tools at home or any place in the world (if local laws allow).

 But what if your next job requires you to use Microsoft SQL?
 Or Microsoft ASP?
 No problem.
 The tools and design methods you learn will prepare you to understand and work with specialized tools that may be in use elsewhere.
 Those of you that drive "stick" will realize that it is easy to drive a car with an automatic transmission.
-Those of you that learned on an "automatic" will find out that it is difficult to drive "stick."
-We are teaching you to drive "stick."
+Those of you that only drive an "automatic" may find it is difficult to drive "stick."
+That is why we are teaching you to drive "stick" in this class.

 Programming proficiency means that you and get something done without a lot of help.
 If you always need help for everything, you are a drag on your organization.
 You need to be a contributor.
 In this class you need to be able to write decent code on the final exam.

 By the time you finish this course, you will be programming web pages.
 Not just HTML, but Forms and server-side CGI, relational data base entry, maybe even games.
 You will have some marketable skills.
 If you are a Math major or an Information Systems major, completion of this course will constitute "programming proficiency" for your major.

-In the case of Information Systems majors, IS is not all about programming, but those without programming skills have limited mobility in the after-graduation job market.
+IS and Math are not all about programming, but those without programming skills are at a disadvantage in the job market.
+For Math Ed, a little programming skill can let you develop custom math-based learning games on the computer.